iagodahlem/iagodahlem.com/src/pages/blog/2017-06-05-how-to-organize-your-styles-with-itcss/index.md

 ### Generic

-HHere you should have low-specificity styles which are meant to be applied all over the DOM.
+Here you should have low-specificity styles which are meant to be applied all over the DOM.
 These include _box-sizing_, _resets_, _normalize_, etc.

 This is the first layer where we can use pure CSS.